-There’s a bit of history behind it, though.
 My name is Gaynor Paynter and I’m so glad to be ‘talking to you’ here.
 You know sometimes you get that defining moment when you start to understand why you’ve been doing things you’ve been doing (for the past 8 months, I’ve been watching Three’s Company and other John Ritter work in my case).
 And then I came across an interview with John Ritter yesterday where he said how SCARED he was. (click to see it) And I started to understand why I’ve been on this John Ritter / Three’s Company kick – 30 years after the show ended.
-In the interview he said how scared he was – of the world and of people and of everything, and how he taught himself humour, in order to deal with it.
+In the interview he said he was scared of the world and of people and of everything, and how he taught himself humour, in order to deal with it.
 And I thought – wow!
 Because I’m scared, too.
 I’m scared of people, and things, and places.
 And of dying without leaving my legacy behind.
 And if John Ritter was scared, it’s okay that I am scared, too.
 Most people are?
 How validating to hear it from a hero.
 But we can’t let that fear stop us being who we are supposed to be.
 Publishing an interview with Amy Yasbeck about the John Ritter Foundation for Aortic Health and later, one with Richard Kline, who was John’s co-star in Three’s Company, and finally, one with Chris Mann, who is the author of “Come and Knock on Our Door – The Three’s Company Book” and a friend of John – was profoundly meaningful to me – a bit like coming full circle.
 On 26 Jan 2016 I published an interview with John’s daughter Carly Ritter to whom I will ever be grateful for her kindness and friendship.
 Second only to John still being alive today and a way to say thank you for everything.

 And now when you believe you’re on the verge of something coming true… for my whole life I’ve had this niggling feeling that I’m supposed to do something, to write something, for something to be left behind for future generations to learn and grow from and be touched by.
 I’ve started projects, stopped them, started again, thought kak no, this isn’t it… and now I’ve started Pop Speaking.
 I’ve always liked pop culture.
 I’ve always been a fan – of people, and things, and always been fascinated about how popular culture influences the world.
 And I think… this is it.
 This is what’s going to build the audience, and make the difference, and stay behind.